 How many of the apostles were martyred?

 10 of the 12 disciples of the Saviour suffered martyrdom.
 John was the only one who died of old age, and Judas hanged himself.
 After selling out the savior of this world.
-The Apostle Peter is the most critical apostle whom Jesus symbolically called the stone, that is, the foundation on which he wanted to build his church.
+The Apostle Peter is the most critical apostle whom Jesus called the stone.
+The foundation on which he wanted to build his church.
 He died crucified on the cross in Rome by the Romans because of the consistency of his principles.

 Apostle Andrew, the former fisherman who Christianised the peoples north and south of the Danube, died a martyr’s death on the cross.
 James the Great died as a martyr in Jerusalem, and Apostle Philip, a preacher of Christianity in Sicily and Phrygia, died crucified in the city of Hieropolis.
 The Apostle Judas Thaddeus of James, who preached the Gospel in Judea, Samaria, Idumea, Syria, Mesopotamia, and Libya, died as a martyr.

 Matthew, also called Levi, was a former tax collector and, according to tradition, was the author of the first Gospel.
 And Apostle Bartholomew preached the Gospel first in Syria and Upper Asia, India, then in Armenia the Great and Alvan, the city of Armenia.
 And suffered martyrdom.
 Apostle Thomas, the so-called “unbeliever,” and James the Lesser, the first bishop of Jerusalem, died as martyrs of the faith.
 And Apostle Simeon the Zealot, who preached Christ in outermost Ethiopia, died crucified.